Skip to main content

 Survey

-The Phase 1 survey regarding current transportation needs on Route 220 Alternate (Cloverdale Road) between Eastpark Drive and Read Mountain Road was completed in June.
-The study team will use the input obtained from the public to better focus on solutions and develop alternatives to address the identified needs.
+The Phase 2 survey regarding proposed alternatives for the Route 220 Alternate (Cloverdale Road) corridor between Eastpark Drive and Read Mountain Road in Botetourt County was completed in December 2025.
+The study team will use the input obtained from the public as it refines the alternatives and performs planning-level cost estimation before selecting the preferred alternative(s) to address the identified needs.

 Study Partners